A lifetime of sightings? Anywhere in the world? Yes.

 Also new - more extended taxonomies!

-There's new butterflies, mammals, reptiles, amphibians, and odonates of the world taxonomies (with country checklists!) as well as taxonomies for European dragonflies and damselflies, North American moths, and three new taxonomies for United Kingdom invertebrates!
+There's now fish, butterflies, mammals, reptiles, amphibians, and odonates of the world taxonomies (with country checklists!) as well as taxonomies for European dragonflies and damselflies, North American moths, and three new taxonomies for United Kingdom invertebrates!